AviBoii/captionwiz/README.md

 ## Model 2

-## Model using CNN nad Transformer
+## Model using CNN and Transformer

 ## Dependencies
 •⁠  ⁠Python 3.x